kumuluz/kumuluzee-samples/kumuluzee-discovery-etcd/README.md

-# KumuluzEE Discovery samples
+# KumuluzEE Discovery with etcd

 > Samples for KumuluzEE Discovery extension

-This module contains four samples that will introduce you to KumuluzEE Discovery extension:
+This module contains four samples that will introduce you to KumuluzEE Discovery extension using etcd:

 - [`discovery-register`](http://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-discovery-etcd/discovery-etcd-register) JAX-RS microservice that registers itself to etcd
 - [`discovery-discover-servlet`](http://github.com/kumuluz/kumuluzee-samples/tree/master/kumuluzee-discovery-etcd/discovery-etcd-discover-servlet) servlet microservice that discovers